systems-cs-pub-ro/moodle-qtype_topictagged/doc/user_stories.md

 # User Stories

-The table below is a summary of [user stories](https://www.atlassian.com/agile/project-management/user-stories) uses in the Quiz Manager Moodle plugin.
+The table below is a summary of [user stories](https://www.atlassian.com/agile/project-management/user-stories) for the Quiz Manager Moodle plugin.

 |As a...|I want to...|so that...|
 |------|--------|-----|